 Good to Know

-Age 55+ catch-up contribution: If you are age 55 or older at the end of your tax year, you can make an additional contribution of $1,000.
+If you are age 55 or older at the end of 2025, you can make an additional $1,000 catch-up contribution.
 This increases your limit to $5,300 for self-only or $9,550 for family coverage.
+Use our contribution calculator to determine your exact limit.

 Lines 9-13: Deduction Calculation